LandrumTrev/reactr/README.md

 _________________________________________________

-#### reactr challenges the limits of your short-term memory with sixteen alien hieroglyphs.
+#### reactr challenges the limits of your short-term memory with sixteen glyphs.

 reactr is a client-side only React.js single-page application.
 The Master component holds the state of game play and renders all other components: NavBar (which renders NavStatus, which also holds state to determine and display the correct/incorrect click message), Jumbo (the Bootstrap jumbotron) title header, the GameBox and its render-mapped GamePieces, and the Footer.